 - Transfer the skillet to the oven and cook until the chicken registers an internal temperature of 160* using an instant read thermometer, about 20 minutes.
 Remove the chicken from the oven (use oven mitts, as the skillet will be very hot).
 Spoon the sauce over the chicken, and serve immediately.

 - While the chicken is baking, heat a second skillet over medium high heat.
-Add 1 tbsp ghee and heat until the fat shimmers.
+Add 1 tablespoon ghee and heat until the fat shimmers.

 - Add the spinach and saute, tossing continuously, until the spinach is barely wilted.